Juanchimienti/interview_challenge/README.md

 Then point the browser to http://127.0.0.1:8080/employees/custom_list and you should see the list of employees.

-The first time that you start the enviroment the mysql database get populated as a result it will take a few minutes to be ready (in my computer where 5 minutes).
+The first time that you start the enviroment the mysql database gets populated as a result.
+It will take a few minutes to be ready (in my computer it took 5 minutes).
 You should wait for the "mysqld: ready for connections." message to appear in the console.

 Once you wish to stop just press Ctrl-C.